Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Just a thought, I will surely donate b/c without this, I was not going very far with my HTPC, it was just not appealing to me.
 Now I spend hours upon hours a week reading the forums and tweaking my setup.

-Tony almost 15 years ago
+Tony over 15 years ago

 Tony